crashdaddy/covidTracker/README.md

   -- thinking about not using a map, but using a chart at the end of each row to plot the progression of spread against the progression of deaths (rip) and the progression of recoveries (yay)

+Update: added toLocalString to stats to put commas in big numbers